Ahh, Tunisian. It’s like the bastard child of knitting and crochet. Like

 knochet… critting … I guess we’ll stick with Tunisian.

-Tunisian simple stitch combines all the solidity of crochet with the flat smooth feel of knitted fabric while creating a dual texture: woven-looking on one side and nubby (somewhat garter-stitch-esque) on the other.
+Tunisian Simple Stitch combines all the solidity of crochet with the flat smooth feel of knitted fabric while creating a dual texture: woven-looking on one side and nubby (somewhat garter-stitch-esque) on the other.
 If you have never tried Tunisian crochet I highly recommend experimenting with it.
-If you need a good guide to learning it, check out this tutorial from the Crochet Spot.
+If you need a good guide to learning it, check out this free tutorial for beginners on my blog for Tunisian Simple Stitch or my free tutorials for Tunisian Knit Stitch.

 The best crochet washcloth I ever made was with Tunisian Simple Stitch and a vintage terrycloth boucle yarn.
 I will never again crochet a washcloth that is not Tunisian stitch.
 That’s how good this thing is.